 If your greatest concern is drinking water, an under-the-counter filter or a filter attached to the kitchen faucet may be all you need.
 Those types of filters are generally easy to install and will filter out just about all contaminants.
 But if you find you need to install multiple under-the-counter filters, this option may not be sufficient for your needs.

 There are so many different water filtration systems on the market that choosing can be confusing.
 Researching some websites that compare the offerings of different manufacturers and models will help you make a more informed choice.
+An Aquasana whole house water filter is an industry leading one worth evaluating.
 Even with the cons, there are many positive reasons to invest in a home water filtration system.

 To summarize, the first step is to have your household water tested for hardness and contaminants.
 Then research the various filtration systems available to meet your needs.
 No matter you choose, the health of your family will benefit.
 And you will be doing your part to help protect the environment.
 Clean water is a necessity.
 Making it safe in your home is vital for the highest quality of life.